Fractured membranes under determinant constraints: the case of cohesive surface energies: Approximation results

 In particular, $[u_j] \to [u]$ uniformly on $J_u$.
 Combined with the fact that $J_{u_j} \subset J_u$, we infer

 Collecting the uniform convergence of the traces, (ii), and \eqref{eq:sym-diff}, we conclude that

 Property~(iii) then follows directly from Corollary~\ref{corlimsup}. \end{proof}

 Since piecewise affine homeomorphisms do not provide sufficient regularity for the construction of recovery sequences under the incompressibility constraint, we adopt an alternative approach based on smooth diffeomorphisms mapping the cracked domain onto a Lipschitz domain.
+We recall that given a set $U \subset \R^n$ we indicate its $\delta$-neighborhood with $(U)_\delta$.

 \begin{lemma} Let $S \subseteq \mathbb{R}^2$ be a regular curve such that

 where $g \in C^\infty([a,b])$.
 Then, for every sufficiently small $\delta > 0$, there exists a function

 such that: \begin{itemize} \item[(i)] $\Phi_\delta \in C^1(\mathbb{R}^2 \setminus \overline{S}; \mathbb{R}^2)$, $\nabla \Phi_\delta \in L^1(\mathbb{R}^2; \mathbb{M}^{2 \times 2})$, and for every integer $k \geq 1$ one has